 NEWS AND UPDATES

-National Weather Service forecasts indicate high temperatures and a potential for severe storms and localized heavy rain during the week.
-The potentially significant amount of rain could worsen existing flooding problems in western Iowa.
-Residents in this area should stay aware of weather conditions and be prepared to take precautionary measures, including evacuating, if necessary.
-High temperatures are also a concern for many people engaged in flood response efforts.
+NEW – National Weather Service forecasts indicate high temperatures during the week.
+This is a concern for many people engaged in flood response efforts.
 For a list of ways to protect your health in high temperatures and humidity, view the Iowa Department of Public Health’s press release at http://www.idph.state.ia.us/IdphNews/Reader.aspx?id=3024FDD6-D9F3-4751-853C-05A42EA8D457.
 For locations of cooling stations in your area, contact local officials.

 Disaster-impacted homeowners that feel they may begin to struggle with their mortgage payment are encouraged to call Iowa Mortgage Help.
 Iowa Mortgage Help is a free, confidential mortgage counseling service for Iowa homeowners.
 Iowa Mortgage Help does not offer direct financial assistance.
-For more information, call 877-622-4866 or visit www.IowaMortgageHelp.com.
+For more information, call 877-622-4866 (if calling from Iowa) or 515-331-8081 (if calling from outside of Iowa), or visit the website at www.IowaMortgageHelp.com.

 SHELTER SUMMARY – IOWA SHELTERS

 Numerous shelters remain on standby and are ready to receive residents if needed.

 - Homeland Security and Emergency Management Division (HSEMD)